TykTechnologies/tyk-docs-hugo/tyk-docs/content/planning-for-production/ensure-high-availability/uptime-tests.md

 ### Compatibility

-Uptime analytics is only available for Tyk Self-Managed users.
+Uptime tests is only available for Tyk Self-Managed users.
 It is not available on Tyk Cloud.

 ### How do the uptime tests work?